 As new evidence and learning on the importance of social norms and how to shift or transform them to influence behavior emerge, there are more resources for implementers to put guidance into practice.
-This new tool, Getting Practical: Integrating Social Norms into Social and Behavior Change Programs, was developed for country-level program planners, designers, and monitoring/research staff to address the gap between formative social norms research and the other phases of the program design cycle to allow for adaptive programming.
+This new tool, Getting Practical: Integrating Social Norms into Social and Behavior Change Programs (also available in French), was developed for country-level program planners, designers, and monitoring/research staff to address the gap between formative social norms research and the other phases of the program design cycle to allow for adaptive programming.
 It is the result of a participatory process of input and feedback organized by Breakthrough ACTION and the Learning Collaborative to Advance Normative Change.

 What is included in the Getting Practical Tool?